shankhapaul22/Business-Data-Analysis-with-SQL/README.md

 The best countries to run marketing campaigns would be Czech Republic, U.K. and India due to thier high total sales to customer ratio.
 It is important to note the data can be skewed due to the small sample of customers in each of these countries.

-Finally, due to 20% of sales come from whole albums, Chinook should continue to keep buying whole albums instead of just individual tracks.
+Finally, due to 20% of sales coming from whole albums, Chinook should continue to keep buying whole albums instead of just buying individual tracks.